Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Fluctuation-response relations for steady states

+Crucially, the multivariable structure of these relations explicitly represents non-equilibrium circulating currents, which remain invisible to scalar formulations of the fluctuation-response relation~\cite{harada2005equality,Nardini2017}, as well as to multivariable extensions that treat degrees of freedom independently~\cite{Nardini2017,harada2006energy}.
+Specifically, for variables with identical time-reversal signature, broken detailed balance generates non-equilibrium circulating probability fluxes that manifest directly as non-zero anti-symmetric (non-reciprocal) response matrices $\mat{\tilde{\chi}}^{\rm A}(\omega)$.
+By contrast, in any strictly one-variable system, circulating flux does not exist and the correlation matrix $\mat{\tilde{\psi}}(\omega)$ becomes a real valued scalar, forcing $\mat{\tilde{\chi}}^{\rm A}(\omega) = 0$.
+In this one-variable scenario, the dynamical signatures of the non-equilibrium steady state are masked, and the non-equilibrium activity is absorbed into the static covariance $\mat{g}$, often interpreted as an effective temperature $T_{\rm eff}$.

+Because these fluctuation-response relations are derived solely from the assumption of stationarity and the macroscopic time-reversal signature of the chosen variables, they do not require an explicit microscopic equation of motion, such as a specific Langevin or field equation.
+This model-free structure implies that these generalized fluctuation-response relations should emerge universally across diverse steady-state dynamics, irrespective of the underlying microscopic rules.
+Consequently, the derived fluctuation-response relations are broadly applicable not only to thermal systems but to general non-thermal systems.

-In Appendix~\ref{App:Harmonic}, we illustrate the formalism developed in this section with a two-dimensional rotating harmonic oscillator.
-In the subsequent sections, we employ Eq.~(\ref{eq:dA/dt}) with the memory kernel Eq.~(\ref{eq:K}) to derive the constitutive equations for isotropic complex fluids in non-equilibrium steady states, fluctuations in chemical reactions, and, finally, non-equilibrium complex fluids driven by chemical reactions.
+In the subsequent sections, we employ Eq.~(\ref{eq:dA/dt}) with the memory kernel Eq.~(\ref{eq:K}) to derive the constitutive equations for complex fluids in non-equilibrium steady states, fluctuations in chemical reactions, and, finally, non-equilibrium complex fluids driven by chemical reactions.